persamplex/Tasker/README.md

 ```
 ![Output](https://s6.uupload.ir/files/capture_5aq0.png)

-now you can see how much time speend for your code to get the t.print command
+With this configuration, you can see the time taken for your code to execute the t.print(s) command.